Shrobs/climulon-example-nodejs/infrastructure/README.md

 ## File hierarchy
 This is the ideal file hierarchy under which all the infrastructure files are stored :
-- **templates** : This folder contains the cloudformation templates that describes each stack (networking, ecs, redis...)
+- **templates** : This folder contains the Cloudformation templates that describes each stack (networking, ecs, redis...)
 - **taskDefs** : This folder contains the description of the [task definitions](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_defintions.html) that describes the container groups
 - **services** : This folder contains the description of the [services](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) that will start the [task definitions](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_defintions.html) in ECS
 - **root** : The root folder contains the **master config files**, that **Climulon** uses to know which set of files to use, and contains the variables that will override those that are in all of the other files (templates, taskDefs and services).